 Okay, let’s take a look at the three primary reasons men and women adore the barbell bench press during their workout routines:

-- Technically (really complex biomechanics involved here), with a spotter you can put up more weight using a barbell.
+- Technically (really complex biomechanics involved here), with a spotter you can put up more weight using an Olympic barbell.

 - In the very beginning it’s easier to go into a barbell press than a dumbbell press if you have no spotter or someone to hand them to you with your arms already up.